 I work at the intersection of computing and physics.
-My background is in theoretical physics, with a Ph.
+My background is in theoretical physics; I received my Ph.
 D. in particle theory from the University of Chicago.
-I now work in scientific computing at Fermilab, where I head the Scientific Computing Division's Scientific Software Infrastructure department, managing a group of 18 developers and scientists.
-My technical work is in high performance computing and computational accelerator physics.
-I specialize in emerging technologies and massively parallel computations on supercomputers.
+I now lead the Scientific Computing Division at Fermilab.
+My technical work is in quantum computing, high performance computing and computational accelerator physics.

 phone: +1 630 840-2430

 Presented at the Fermilab 51st Annual Users Meeting, June, 2018.

 Discusses quantum computing as it relates to high energy physics, including a description of current Fermilab quantum computing projects.

 Presented at the Fermilab 50th Anniversary Symposium and Users Meeting, June, 2017.